shanemcfadden/interactive-pathfinder/README.md

 ## Running the project locally

-This project requires yarn or npm to run.
-If you are not using yarn, be sure to substitute `npm` in place of `yarn` when running the following commands.
+This project requires pnpm to run.

 1. Clone the repository and navigate to the root directory.
-2. Install any dependencies by running `yarn install`
+1. Install any dependencies by running `yarn pnpm`
-3. To run the development server, run `yarn start`.
-View the app in a web browser at `localhost:3000`.
+1. To run the development server, run `yarn pnpm`.
+View the app in a web browser at `localhost:5173`.

 To run in a production environment, follow steps 1 and 2 above.
-Then run `yarn build` to compile a bundle in the /build directory.
+Then run `yarn build` to compile a bundle in the /dist directory.
 Serve this directory locally using software such as [serve](https://github.com/vercel/serve).